material-motion/material-motion/specifications/runtime/scheduler.md

 To prevent a monotonically-increasing heap of performers from introducing a potential memory leak, a scheduler may desire some strategy for removing references to old performers.

-The [JavaScript implementation](https://github.com/material-motion/material-motion-experiments-js/) removes references after the scheduler has be at rest for at least 500ms.
+The [JavaScript implementation](https://github.com/material-motion/material-motion-experiments-js/) is considering removing references after the scheduler has be at rest for at least 500ms.
 This was chosen for a few reasons:

 - According to the [RAIL](https://developers.google.com/web/tools/chrome-devtools/profile/evaluate-performance/rail?hl=en) pattern, users are unlikely to notice a slow first frame in an animation.
 This makes the first frame a good time to instantiate new objects.